Introduction.

 The stable and metastable system, a convenient solution.

 To overcome the difficulties in explaining the occurrence of so many possible phases, Le Chatelier (10) suggests that it might be better to use two separate diagrams to explaining the formation of all phases that can occur in iron carbon alloys.
-The first to put that in practice was Heyn (11), who published his idea's mainly based on microscopic research, and presented his idea's in 1904 at the same conference where Bakhuis-Roozeboom withdrew his controversial theory(8).

 Heyn emphasizes the fact that under-cooling, i.e. unstable equilibrium conditions, should be brought in to explain metallurgical processes.
 When this is applied to cast iron alloys, the solidification process can be explained as follows:

--Only in the case of hypereutectic compositions, enough nuclei (graphite particles) are available to force graphite to precipitate directly from the melt.
+-Only in the case of hypereutectic compositions, enough nuclei (graphite particles) are available to force graphite to precipitate directly from the melt. -In all other cases, these nuclei are absent, causing under-cooling which forces the melt to solidify according to the metastable system.

-The carbides, so formed however, are metastable, and can easily desintegrate into austenite and graphite.
 Independently thereof, Charpy (12) had also proposed two separate iron carbon diagrams, divided into a stable and a metastable system.
 All diagrams were slightly modified and combined (13) by Heyn and are in principle still in use today as the Heyn-Charpy double diagram.

 From now on, the existence of a metastable eutectic consisting of austenite and ironcarbide appears to be generally accepted.
 As this eutectic was still nameless,Wüst (14) proposes to call the cementite eutectic "Ledeburite", to honor the famous German scientist A.Ledebur.